hi-ko/joplin-server-ubuntu-install/README.md

 # Install joplin server on Ubuntu (20.04)

-1. as root run `joplin-requirements.sh` to install the joplin requirements but please take this script with causion since it is not well tested in existing environments.
-Root privileges are needed packages are installed.
-You can run `sudo bash -x joplin-requirements.sh` to see what it's doing.
+1. as root run `joplin-install.sh` to install the joplin server but please take this script with caution since it is not well tested in many environments.
+Root privileges are needed because packages are installed.
+You can run `sudo bash -x joplin-install.sh` to see what it's doing.
-    You could also create the requirements by yourself by:
+    You could also install manually as follows:

     1. create user joplin with home `/home/joplin`
     2. install nodejs 16